"Your wife is so sweet... your wife is such an angel... your wife is the nicest person I've ever met."

 You see, we often speak about God as our Father and about His fatherly qualities.
 But did you know that God also has a lot of motherly qualities as well?
 And this is one of them – He will do anything to protect His children from harm.
 And again, I am not just speaking about physical harm.
 I am speaking about emotional harm – “like rejection, ridicule, loneliness, feeling excluded, and every kid's greatest fear...feeling sad.”

-Yesterday, we kicked off a new series in The Well called We Are STSA.
-In this series, I am speaking about our 10 core values and who we are as a church.
-Yesterday, I spoke about the first value which is:
+This past Sunday, we kicked off a new series in The Well called Family Matters, where we're talking about our church's 10 core values and what defines us as a church.
+The first value I spoke about is:

 LIMITLESS ACCEPTANCE.
 We believe that every person who enters our church is the most important person in the world.
 That person is sent by God and should be loved and accepted as such.